office equipments

 Your rate will also determine the tax you need to pay as a freelancer.
 Knowing both your rate and your taxes proves that you’re a law-abiding freelancer and citizen of your community.

-By gaining a basic understanding of how income taxes work for freelancers, what you are allowed to deduct, and what you cannot deduct will help you save a lot of time when it comes to doing your taxes.
+By gaining a basic understanding of how income taxes work for freelancers, what you are allowed to deduct, and what you cannot deduct will help you save a lot of time when doing your taxes.
 As a freelancer, always know your worth when bidding your rate.
 With all these deductions, make sure that you are well compensated.

-Furthermore, this will also help you save money on your feet last taxes.
-Let’s take a closer look at the top tax deductions freelancers should know.
+It also suggested that you try the tax software for freelancers and self-employed, to widen your knowledge about the matter.
+Furthermore, this will also help you save money on your feet after taxes.
+Let’s look at the top tax deductions freelancers should know.

 The Top Freelancer Tax Deductions